atwilc3000/driver/README.md

    * **SDIO**
-      : The SDIO WILC1000 related protocol is implemented in the file `wilc1000/wilc_sdio.c` while the linux related SDIO API is implemented in the file `wilc1000/linux_wlan_sdio.c`
+      : The SDIO WILC1000 related protocol is implemented in the file "`wilc_sdio.c`" while the linux related SDIO API is implemented in the file "`linux_wlan_sdio.c`".

-      When wifi drvier is loaded and unload on kernel, if user want to add special commands, write it in linux_sdio_init and linux_sdio_deinit function of file `linux_wlan_sdio.c`
+      When wifi drvier is loaded and unload on kernel, if user want to add special commands, write it in linux_sdio_init and linux_sdio_deinit function of file "`linux_wlan_sdio.c`"

    * **SPI**
       1. Registering SPI driver
-         The SPI NMI related protocol is implemented in the file `src/driver/nmi_spi.c` while the linux related SPI API is implemented in the file `src/diver/linux/source/linux_wlan_spi.c`
+         The SPI NMI related protocol is implemented in the file "`wilc_spi.c`" while the linux related SPI API is implemented in the file "`linux_wlan_spi.c`".

-         When the module is inserted, the module calls the function `linux_spi_init` which in turn calls the function `spi_register_driver(&wilc_bus);`
+         When the module is inserted, the module calls the function "`linux_spi_init`" which in turn calls the function "`spi_register_driver(&wilc_bus);`"

          Where the wilc_bus is defined as follow
       ```